 What is OLED TV?Back to advice guides

 Organic light-emitting diode (OLED) is the latest TV screen technology in town.
-We've tested a leading OLED set, but as it costs several thousands of pounds, is OLED really worth your money?
+We've tested a leading OLED set, but as it costs more than £2,000, is OLED really worth your money?

 Not interested by OLED?
 We've got TV reviews covering every type, price and brand.

 OLED TVs can give you dazzling, bright picture quality, with smooth motion, deep blacks and vibrant colours, while also being slimmer than even LED-backlit LCD TVs.